 01 of 08

 It's hard to believe that cute fuzz ball that snuggles in your lap could be anything but a love bug.
 Once Junior Dog reaches adolescence, though, he may decide to challenge other dogs in your household.
 That's part of finding his place in the canine family, but clueless youngsters or older dogs without patience can mean some status-related aggression squabbles.
-Learn the signs and what you can do in this article about status related puppy aggression.
+It's important to learn the signs and what you can do about it.

 02 of 08